 The seminar is concerned with applying formal methods to fundamental issues, with an emphasis on probabilistic reasoning, decision theory and games.
 In this context “logic” is broadly interpreted as covering applications that involve formal representations.
 The topics of interest have been researched within a very broad spectrum of different disciplines, including philosophy, statistics, economics, and computer science.
 The seminar is intended to bring together scholars from different fields of research so as to illuminate problems of common interest from different perspectives.
 Throughout each academic year, our monthly meetings are regularly presented by the members of the seminar and distinguished guest speakers.
 In the spring of 2014, the seminar also became an integral part of the University Seminars at Columbia University.

-Past speakers: Arif Ahmed, Tim Button, Eleonora Cresto, Kenny Easwaran, Perci Diaconis, Juliet Floyd, Branden Fitelson, Haim Gaifman, Thomas Icard, Peter Koellner, Stephan Hartmann, Daniel Kahneman, Edi Karni, Hannes Leitgeb, Christian List, Bud Mishra, Eric Pacuit, Rohit Parikh, Huw Price, Teddy Seidenfeld, Mark Schervish, Anubav Vasudevan, Gregory Wheeler.
+Past speakers: Arif Ahmed, Jean Baccelli, Tim Button, Eleonora Cresto, Kenny Easwaran, Perci Diaconis, Juliet Floyd, Branden Fitelson, Haim Gaifman, Thomas Icard, Peter Koellner, Stephan Hartmann, Daniel Kahneman, Edi Karni, Hannes Leitgeb, Christian List, Bud Mishra, Michael Nielsen, Eric Pacuit, Rohit Parikh, Huw Price, Teddy Seidenfeld, Mark Schervish, Anubav Vasudevan, Gregory Wheeler.